 Science Writer, Artist and Social Media Coordinator

 I write for the Safina Center about wildlife, scientific research and the environment and manage the Safina Center’s website and social media channels.

 I’m a science writer and artist with a background in environmental biology, conservation and policy.
-I contribute to publications and organizations that advance the scientific understanding of animals and the environment, such as the National Audubon Society, Scientific American, The Atlantic and the Center for Humans and Nature.
+I contribute as a photojournalist to publications and organizations that advance the scientific understanding of animals and the environment, such as the National Audubon Society, Scientific American, The Atlantic and the Center for Humans and Nature.
 I’m also a licensed wildlife rehabber with six years of experience working in the clinical setting.